BY SOFO ARCHON

 6. Vegans aren’t healthy.

 A common misconception many people have is that vegans can’t get all the required nutrients, minerals and vitamins they need to be in good health.
 However, study after study shows that this is nothing but a myth.
-In fact, according to research, vegans are generally healthier than non-vegans (again, be sure to read the book How Not to Die to find out the immense health benefits of a vegan diet, based on hundreds of scientific studies).
+In fact, according to research, vegans are generally healthier than non-vegans (again, read the book How Not to Die to find out the immense health benefits of a vegan diet, based on hundreds of scientific studies).

 7. Vegans kill plants.